PrismLauncher/PrismLauncher/BUILD.md

 ### Loading the project in Qt Creator (optional)
 1. Open Qt Creator.
 2. Choose `File->Open File or Project`.
-3. Navigate to the MultiMC5 source folder you cloned and choose CMakeLists.txt.
+3. Navigate to the Launcher source folder you cloned and choose CMakeLists.txt.
 4. Read the instructions that just popped up about a build location and choose one.
 5. You should see "Run CMake" in the window.
     - Make sure that Generator is set to "Unix Generator (Desktop Qt 5.6.x GCC 64bit)".